ishanExtreme/Bulk-Email-Sender/Readme.md

 * It uses *fail_stack* to store the emails with unsuccessful send.

-* Thus if internet connection fails in between the process, than process can be restarted when connection restores
+* Thus if internet connection fails in between the process, than process can be restarted when connection restores.

+* Realtime notification panel to give all the updates about email sending process.

 <h2>Use Cases</h2>